Paul Daniels: Awards

 Daniels was awarded the 'Magician of the Year' Award by the Academy of Magical Arts in 1982, becoming the first magician from outside the US to receive it.
 An Easter special of The Paul Daniels Magic Show won the Golden Rose of Montreux Award at the International TV Festival in Switzerland in 1985.

 Daniels was the recipient of 'The Maskelyne', awarded for services to British Magic by The Magic Circle in 1988.

-He was awarded 'The Devant' for services to International Magic by The Magic Circle in 2007, and 'The Carlton Comedy Award' was bestowed upon him in 2012 by the same organization.
+Daniels was awarded 'The Devant' for services to International Magic by The Magic Circle in 2007, and 'The Carlton Comedy Award' was bestowed upon him in 2012 by the same organization.

 Daniels was also awarded the "Great Lafayette Award" by the Edinburgh International Magic Festival in 2011.